microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 XSLTemplate = toText.xsl
 ```

-As in the introductory tutorials, we are using an XSL transform to extact the words from the internal structured information.
-In this case, using an out-of-the-box transfor included with Media Server.
+As in the introductory tutorials, we are using an XSL transform to extract the words from the internal structured information.
+In this case, using an out-of-the-box transform included with Media Server.

 ### Running our analysis